 In response to the spirit of the email and social media posted by the customer whose emails appear here, and whose instagram posts appear above,

 I’m not available for exchanges by email, on social media, or in-person whereby the manner of communication is hostile or belittling.
-In this case, I responded as I thought appropriate, and did so in a professional manner, and was quick to address the grievances of a dissatisfied customer by offering a refund.
+In this case, I responded as I thought and appropriate.
 I sent a full refund, including shipping costs, despite refutations from the customer to “keep it”.
-As should go without saying, I won’t be transacting business with this person again.